Angola–China relations: Oil industry and infrastructure

 Since the early 2000s, Angola has consistently remained a key producer of oil for China.
 In 2006, Angola briefly became China's top supplier of oil, surpassing Saudi Arabia.
 As of 2020, Angola is the fifth-largest provider of oil imports to China.

 As part of its financial lending to Angola, China has provided oil-backed loans to the country, which are guaranteed to be repaid by the proceeds of Angola's oil sales from its state-owned oil company, Sonangol.
 These loans were primarily used for infrastructure development in Angola, with one agreement stipulating that 70% of the services used to build the infrastructure had to be contracted from China.
 As of 2010, over four hundred state and private Chinese companies were operating in Angola.
 This practice has been criticized by scholars as being "neo-imperial" in nature, or a new economic form of colonialism.

 These infrastructure projects funded by Chinese oil-backed loans triggered investment and growth in some domestic sectors of Angola's economy.
 As the domestic market grew during the 2010s, Angola's government moved to protect its local agricultural and food and beverage production industries in order to further enhance economic growth at home.

-With the ascension of Joao Lourenco as president of Angola, relations have cooled.
+With the ascension of João Lourenço as president of Angola, relations have cooled.
 Lourenco promised to diversify his country's economy and reduce its dependence on China.

 Chinese diaspora in Angola

 As of 2016, an estimated 53,000 Chinese citizens were living and working in Angola; other estimates fall in the range of 100,000 to 250,000 people.
 The estimated population peaked at around 300,000.
 At the end of 2019, the number of Chinese workers in Angola was down to 22,868; it is theorized that this number fluctuates based on changes in commodity prices.
 Angolan public opinion on China, as gleaned from an analysis of internet commentary in the early 2010s, is reportedly mixed.
 One study theorizes that singular negative incidents, however minor, have sometimes propagated negative stereotypes towards Chinese migrants living in Angola, particularly in regards to China becoming a neo-colonial power in Angola.

+Following the July 2025 Angolan protests, dozens of Chinese-owned retail shops were looted and thousands of Chinese nationals fled the country.